Fort Wayne Zoo: Exhibits

-Australian Adventure

-The Australian Adventure houses the majority of the Zoo's Australian animals.

-The former Australian Adventure area opened with Australia After Dark exhibit, featuring nocturnal animals native to Australia such as bats, echidnas, and owls.
+The former Australian Adventure area opened with Australia After Dark exhibit, featuring nocturnal animals native to Australia such as bats, short-beaked echidnas, and owls.
 A separate building held a 20,000-gallon aquarium containing the Sharks, Rays, and Jellyfish Exhibit, as well as a model coral reef with tropical fish.
-In the Kangaroo Walkabout, a roped path lead through an open area of kangaroos, which may cross the path at their leisure.
+In the Kangaroo Walkabout, a roped path lead through an open area of eastern grey kangaroos, which may cross the path at their leisure.
 The dingo exhibit held a mating pair and produced and housed a new litter of dingo pups in 2012.
 An aviary featured birds native to Australia.
 There were other assorted exhibits, and a Dugout Canoe Ride where you could view the Australian Adventure from a canal.

-The new Australian Adventure is roughly the same, except a Stingray exhibit replacing Australia After Dark and a new Aquarium (both accessed by a new plaza), and several other new buildings, including a new exhibit for Tasmanian devils.
+The new Australian Adventure is roughly the same, except a stingray exhibit replacing Australia After Dark and a new Aquarium (both accessed by a new plaza), and several other new buildings, including a new exhibit for Tasmanian devils.
 The Stingray Exhibit also offers daily feeding where guests can feed them for a nominal charge.

-Central Zoo

-The Central Zoo includes assorted animals from the Americas and a few from other regions, including Canada lynx, ring-tailed lemurs, African penguins, otters, tortoises, alligators and macaws.
-Sea Lion Beach is a major attraction full of California sea lions.
-Sea Lion Beach has a scheduled feeding performances occur periodically throughout the day.
+The Central Zoo includes assorted animals from the Americas and a few from other regions, including Canada lynxes, ring-tailed lemurs, African penguins, North American river otters, Aldabra tortoises, American alligators and macaws and a two toed sloth.
 Monkey Island contains a family of Panamanian white-faced capuchins.
-Peacocks roam freely throughout the farm.
+Indian peafowl roam freely throughout the farm.
 Also located in the Central Zoo is a duck pond.

+Coastal Cove, openened in 2025, is the home to California Sea Lions and Harbor Seals.
+Coastal Cove has become a major attraction with California sea lions.
+This newly themed area includes a large rocky shores habitat, sunning beaches, and guest viewing gallary along with an iconic Westcoast lighthouse.
+Sea Lion presentations occur periodically throughout the day.
+Sea Lion Wild Encounters are offered for guests to enter the habitat and interact with the animals.

-The recently added Indiana Family Farm expands from the old petting zoo area, which contained only goats, wild turkeys, ravens, chickens, and white-tailed deer.
+The Indiana Family Farm expands from the old petting zoo area, which contained only goats, wild turkeys, ravens, chickens, and white-tailed deer.
 Now a model barn and farmhouse, as well as signs from the point of view of children living on a farm, lend atmosphere.
 Horses, sheep, rabbits, calves, and others are all contained in open stalls and may be petted by visitors.
 Barn mice and other small animals can be viewed.
 Goats reside in an open paddock which visitors can enter, and, for a price, feed the goats pellets from ice cream cones and milk from bottles, or brush them for free.
 This area is considered part of the Central Zoo and is located directly before the exit.
 The Wild Things Gift Shop at the exit was recently expanded.